Q: Who in the department can I speak with regarding questions about the Graduate program?

 A: No, D+EA does not offer online classes for the Ph.D. program.

 Q: Is the Ph.D. program STEM certified?

-A: Unfortunately, the Ph.D. program is not STEM certified and does not offer STEM courses.
+A: Yes, the Ph.D. program is STEM certified.

 Q: What are the program requirements (courses, exams, dissertation sequence etc.)?

 A: The first two years are dedicated primarily to course work (in your major field and two minor fields).
 At the end of year 2, PhD students complete qualifying exams (“A Exam”).
 Arrangements for you’re A-Exam are made with your dissertation committee.
 A dissertation is required.
 Years 3 and 4 focus primarily on research and the completion of the dissertation.
 The “B Exam” is the dissertation defense.

 Q: How long should the Ph.D. program take to complete?

 Q: Do Ph.D. students have to reside on campus during the entire program (residency requirements)?

 Q: Will Ph.D. students be required to or have the opportunity to teach?

 A: This depends on what sort of funding is awarded to the doctoral student.
 In most cases, Ph.D. students will be asked to function as a teaching assistant for at least part of their time in D+EA.